FEZModding/FEZRepacker/README.md

 ## Overview

 **FEZ Repacker** is a tool created for unpacking and packing FEZ's `.pak` asset packages.
 It allows two-way conversion of game assets into easily modifiable file formats, which makes modding of FEZ more accessible.
-Currently, this tool is in development and supports a full two-way conversion only for a handful of data types.

 ## Assets conversion description